patrickjolliffe/oracle-kafka/Readme.md

 # Oracle Snapshot Log CDC with Kafka

 CDC using Oracle snapshot logs and Kafka.
-Lightweight alternative to LogMiner for small table volumes.

 ## Quick Start